Admission Criteria

 Three types of loans for graduate college costs at Concordia are available:

-- Federal Direct Loan program: This program provides unsubsidized loans at a fixed interest rate set by Congress.
-This rate is evaluated annually for new loans that are received for that academic year.
-The interest rate for loans taken during the 2019-20 year is fixed at 6.08 percent.
+- Federal Direct Loan program: This program, through the Department of Education, provides loans at a fixed interest rate set by Congress.
+Interest rates for the upcoming academic year are determined by Congress and can be found on the Federal Student Aid website, https://studentaid.gov.
 Unsubsidized Federal Direct Loan will accrue interest while enrolled in college.
 Repayment begins six months after enrollment ceases or you drop to less than half-time enrollment status.
 The maximum annual amount for this loan is $20,500 for unsubsidized Stafford Loans with a maximum total debt of $138,500.
 However, total eligibility cannot exceed the cost of attendance at the institution.
 FAFSA is required to be eligible for this loan program.

 - Private loans: Some commercial lenders offer private loan programs.
 The Financial Aid Office website maintains a list of private loan lenders, but students are not required to use a lender that is on this list.
 Private loans are credit based, so fees and rates will vary depending on the creditworthiness of the borrower and may in some cases require a co-signer.